ygormaiac/mp-saas-landing-page-com-nextjs/README.md

-# SaaS Landing Page com Next.js e Shadcn/UI
+# SaaS Landing Page com Next.js e Shadcn/UI (Project in progress)

-Crie uma landing page para um SaaS com o estilo de design do Notion usando **Next.js**, **Tailwind CSS** e **Shadcn/UI**.
+Create a landing page for a SaaS with Notion design style using **Next.js**, **Tailwind CSS** and **Shadcn/UI**.

-## 🤓 Antes de começar

-Este mini-projeto será desenvolvido do zero — a transposição do design faz parte do desafio!
-Não há arquivos iniciais.
-Comece com um novo projeto **Next.js**.

-## 🔨 Requisitos
+## 🔨 Requirements

-- **Navbar:** Implemente uma Navbar simples com:
+- **Navbar:** Implement a simple Navbar with:
-    - Logotipo à esquerda.
-    - Links de navegação (Funcionamento, Preço, Login) à direita.
-    - Siga o design do Figma.

-- **Seção Hero:** Crie a seção principal "Hero" com:
-    - Título: **"Simplifique Seus Estudos"**.
-    - Subtítulo explicativo sobre a plataforma.
-    - Campo de input para e-mail.
+- Logo on the left.
+- Navigation links (How it works, Price, Login) on the right.
+- Follow Figma's design.

+- **Hero Section:** Create the main "Hero" section with:
+- Title: **"Simplify Your Studies"**.
+- Explanatory subtitle about the platform.
+- Input field for email.
-    - Botão de call to action (CTA) **"Assine Agora"**.
+- Call to action button (CTA) **"Subscribe Now"**.
-    - Siga o design do Figma.
+- Follow Figma's design.

-> 👀 **Dicas**:
+> 👀 **Tips**:
 >
-> - Use o componente `Input` do `shadcn/ui` para o campo de e-mail.
+> - Use the `shadcn/ui` `Input` component for the email field.
-> - Use o componente `Button` do `shadcn/ui` para todos os botões.
+> - Use the `shadcn/ui` `Button` component for all buttons.

-- **Seção "Como Funciona":** Explique o funcionamento em três etapas:
-    - Acesso a um ebook por mês.
+- **"How it Works" Section:** Explain how it works in three steps:
+- Access to one ebook per month.
-    - Curadoria especial.
+- Special curation.
-    - Cancelamento a qualquer momento.
-    - Siga o design do Figma.

-- **Seção de Preços:** Crie a seção de preços com destaque para o plano "Pro Premium VIP" (R$ 29/mês) incluindo:
+- Cancellation at any time.
+- Follow Figma's design.

+- **Pricing Section:** Create a pricing section highlighting the "Pro Premium VIP" plan (R$29/month) including:
-    - 1 ebook por mês.
+- 1 ebook per month.
+- Special curation.
+- Unlimited access.
+- Cancel at any time.

+- **Final Section with CTA:** Encourage subscription with:
+- Title: **"Ready to Change Your Life?"**.
-    - Curadoria especial.
+- Supporting text.
-    - Acesso ilimitado.
+- CTA button.

-    - Cancelamento a qualquer momento.
+- **Footer:** Implement a simple footer with:

-- **Seção Final com CTA:** Incentive a assinatura com:
-    - Título: **"Pronto Para Mudar Sua Vida?"**.
-    - Texto de suporte.
-    - Botão de CTA.

-- **Rodapé:** Implemente um rodapé simples com:
-    - Logotipo da empresa.
+- Company logo.
-    - Copyright e informações legais.
+- Copyright and legal information.

-- **Design Responsivo:** Adapte o design para dispositivos móveis:
+- **Responsive Design:** Adapt the design for mobile devices:
-    - Crie um menu mobile com `shadcn/ui`.
+- Create a mobile menu with `shadcn/ui`.
-    - Siga o design do Figma.

-## 🔨 Desafio Extra

-- **Animações:** Adicione animações de transição suave ao rolar a página.
+- Follow Figma's design.

-## 🎨 Design Sugerido
+## 🎨 Suggested Design

-Siga o design no Figma para este mini-projeto.
+Follow the design in Figma for this mini-project.

 ### Figma

 🔗 [Link do design](https://www.figma.com/community/file/1423775673058225189/mini-projeto-saas-landing-page-com-next-js)

-## 👉🏽 Sobre este Mini-Projeto
+## 👉🏽 Next steps

-### O que você irá praticar:

-#### React

-- Criar e organizar componentes modulares.
-- Estilização com Next.js.

-#### Tailwind CSS

-- Estilizar componentes de forma responsiva.
-- Trabalhar com grids e/ou flexbox para layout.

-### Pré-requisitos

-- Conhecimento básico de **Next.js**.
-- Experiência com **Tailwind CSS**.
+- Create login page
+- Create request to send data
+- Create application dashboard page